Why does matcha give you calm energy?

 Set realistic expectations.
 The effect is real but more subtle than coffee’s immediate kick.
 Think “focused calm” rather than “energized.”

 Individual variation matters.
-Caffeine sensitivity varies 5-15x between individuals based on genetics.
+Caffeine sensitivity varies up to 15-fold between people, driven by CYP1A2, which handles over 90% of caffeine clearance.
 What works for one person may not work for another.

 The Bottom Line